-The square footages described above for community facility, office and laboratories, and local retail include each programmatic element anticipated to be included on the site.10
+The square footages described above for community facility, office and laboratories, and local retail include each programmatic element anticipated to be included on the site.

-The initial program for the Development Site includes the major categories of programs indicated below in Table 1, grouped by primary user.
+The initial program for the Development Site includes the major categories of programs grouped by primary user.
 Together, these programs account for up to approximately 2.19 million gsf of new development.